No, amphetamine and methamphetamine are not the same things.

 Amphetamines are most commonly abused by teenagers and young adults who use them as “study drugs” to enhance focus, stay awake for longer, and boost cognitive functioning.
 However, the nature of how amphetamines work also means that those who take this substance without a medical need may experience a small high from the excess dopamine that is released.

 The effects of amphetamines can last from as little to one minute or up to 4-6 hours, depending on the substance.
 Abusers must then contend with the long-lasting physiological effects (racing heart, tremors, blurry vision, impaired motor function) which can persist for up to 12 hours.

 The addiction potential of medicinal amphetamines is highest for non-medical use.
 However, even those with a prescription may experience addiction if they frequently take too-large doses.
 For the most part, legitimate use (i.e. those with a medical need) are unlikely to become addicted from following dosage instructions.
 Illegally manufactured amphetamines pose much higher risks to both medical and non-medical users as they can be cut with all sorts of harmful substances which can significantly increase the drug’s effects and the likelihood of causing addiction).

 What are Methamphetamines?

-Meth Vs. Other Stimulants
+Meth vs. Other Types of Stimulants

+Additionally, there is no knowledge just yet of how COVID-19 has affected these numbers or the numbers of prescription amphetamine use as well.
+Could students who have been forces into 100% online learning be relying on these drugs for focus even more than before?
 What we do know is that anyone who is struggling with stimulant abuse could benefit from professional help.
 Our stimulant addiction treatment program is designed to help individuals overcoming addiction from cocaine, amphetamines, methamphetamines, and any other stimulants.
 Don’t delay, reach out to get yourself or your loved one enrolled in an effective treatment program today.